artis3n/ansible-role-tailscale/README.md

 In the future, this parameter will be replaced with a map of supported command-line arguments.
 Since Tailscale is still undergoing rapid development, we are holding off on creating such an argument map until features are more stable.

+### verbose

+**Default**: `false`

+Whether to output additional information during role execution.
+Helpful for debugging and collecting information to submit in a GitHub issue on this repository.

 ## Dependencies

 None